1,000+ Opportunities

 gov Online Services View fees for state parks View upcoming nature programs Plan Your Visit to a DNR Property Accessibility in the Outdoors

-Based on current listing details, eligibility includes: Units of government and certain 501(c)3 not-for-profit agencies in Indiana.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Units of government and certain 501(c)3 not-for-profit agencies in Indiana.
+Confirm the full requirements in the official notice before applying.